suhailkakar/blog.suhailkakar.com/cktdwfohy04vgm8s1gjfs683a.md

 └── yarn.lock
 ```
 ### Getting an API key
-Signup for an account in   [Upload Care's website](https://app.uploadcare.com/accounts/signup/) and click on API Keys from the sidebar
+Signup for an account in   [Uploadcare's website](https://app.uploadcare.com/accounts/signup/) and click on API Keys from the sidebar

 ![screely-1631249553895.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1631249565100/h3_4zD8Ex.png)
 Copy your public key as we need it in further steps.

-### Installing and Adding Upload Care
+### Installing and Adding Uploadcare
-Now It is time to install Upload Care in the react application, to do that simply run
+Now It is time to install Uploadcare in the react application, to do that simply run

 ```
 npm install @uploadcare/react-widget